Bryan De La Cruz Player Props: Marlins vs. Tigers

 Bryan De La Cruz At The Plate

-- De La Cruz has an RBI in 35 of 97 games this season, with multiple RBI in 15 of them.
-He has also driven in three or more of his team's runs in four contests.
+- In 36.7% of his games this year, De La Cruz has notched at least one RBI.
+In 16 of those games (16.3%) he recorded more than one RBI, while accounting for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.